DongzeHE/scpca-docs/docs/getting_started.md

   - [Gene set enrichment and pathway analysis chapter in Single-cell Best Practices](https://www.sc-best-practices.org/conditions/gsea_pathway.html)

-By contrast, analyses which compare _cell-level metrics_ among different samples require an **integrated/batch-corrected** object.
+By contrast, it is recommended to control for batch effects when performing analyses that compare _cell-level metrics_ among different samples.
+In order to do this, a **integrated/batch-corrected** object should be created.
 These types of analyses include, for example, [differential cell abundance](https://bioconductor.org/books/3.17/OSCA.multisample/differential-abundance.html) or [differential cell composition analysis](https://www.sc-best-practices.org/conditions/compositional.html).

 The merged object provided in the ScPCA Portal has _not_ been integrated, so you will need to integrate your samples of interest to remove technical batch effects before proceeding.